iDPL/placement/README.md

 The output file will be \<EXPERIMENT\>/placement4.log.
 Each successful placement will create a *writerecord* line.

 *Note*: iperf reports Kilobytes.
 The other tools report Bytes.

+## System requirements

+The placement scripts try to deploy as much of their infrastructure on the fly as possible.
+The following must be set up a-priori, though:

+* Condor, configured with static slots, with each slot's DedicatedScheduler attribute pointing to a distinct schedd
+* TCP port 5001-5010 open
+* iperf installed
+* The openjdk java pre-installed (for fdt)